Boris Johnson re-selected for Uxbridge seat - ExBulletin

 Since leaving office last September, Mr Johnson has declared more than a million speaking fees.

-He has also made a number of public interventions since coming out of Downing Street, earlier this month criticizing the deal EU Prime Minister Rishi Sunak agreed to replace elements of the Northern Ireland Protocol.
+He has also made a number of public appearances since his release.
+Downing Streetearlier this month, criticizing the agreement with the European Prime Minister Rishi Sunak agreed to replace elements of the Northern Ireland Protocol.

 In a statement, the Conservative Association of Uxbridge and South Ruislip said: This evening the Uxbridge and South Ruislip Selection Committee adopted Boris Johnson as their parliamentary candidate.